Samtastic1414/FinalProjectAEM3103/README.md

 | Maximum | 7.5            | .4                      |

-  This study created several posible flights for a paper airplane.
-I created a simulation of flights with diffrent flight path angles, and flights with diffrent starting velocities.
-Then I compaired the results of each flight to see how changing each variable compaired to eachother.
+  This study created several possible flights for a paper airplane.
+I created a simulation of flights with different flight path angles, and flights with different starting velocities.
+Then I compared the results of each flight to see how changing each variable compared to each other.

   For changing velocities when v is maximized (Green line) the plane quickly increases in altitude, then stalls before fluttering to the ground.
-  Both the nominal flight path angle and velocity the flights are mostly linear, other flights flutter alot, but theis flights are verry consistant
+  Both the nominal flight path angle and velocity the flights are mostly linear, other flights flutter a lot, but these flights are verry consistent

-  Then I created 100 diffrent flights with varying inital velocities [+2, +7.5] m/s and flight path angles [-0.5, +0.4] rad.
+  Then I created 100 different flights with varying initial velocities [+2, +7.5] m/s and flight path angles [-0.5, +0.4] rad.
 I then averaged all of the flights range, time, and height to get an average (Expected) flight.

 The flights with max FPA and Velocity flew in a loop to start the flight.
-The average flight (Red Stars) created a small hump in the begining of the flight that slowly evened out as the flight went on.
+The average flight (Red Stars) created a small hump in the beginning of the flight that slowly evened out as the flight went on.

   Then I created two plots of the average flight ((Range v Time) and (Height v Time)).
-Useing these graphs I fit a polynomial to each graph.
-Useing the polynomials I found the dirivative of both functions using [Num_Der_Cent](Num_Der_Cent.m).
-I Then ploted the dirivtiaves of both polynomials.
+Using these graphs I fit a polynomial to each graph.
+Using the polynomials I found the derivative of both functions using [Num_Der_Cent](Num_Der_Cent.m).
+I Then plotted the derivatives of both polynomials.

   Range v Time is a fairly linear plot, but Height v Time is a bit more wavey.

-  For the dirivatives for each graph
+  For the derivatives for each graph
   Range' v Time is a negative sin wave that is dampened and converges to 3.5 Height' v Time is a cos wave that is dampened to -.8

   # Code Listing
   A list of each function/script and a single-line description of what it does.
 The name of the function/script should link to the file in the repository on GitHub.
-  [Num_Der_Cent](Num_Der_Cent.m) This uses the centeral dirivative method to take the diricative of a function [EqMotion](EqMotion.m) This creates a flight trajectory for a paper plane given (t,x)
+  [Num_Der_Cent](Num_Der_Cent.m) This uses the central derivative method to take the derivative of a function [EqMotion](EqMotion.m) This creates a flight trajectory for a paper plane given (t,x)

   # Figures